neuranics-limited/lab-instrument-automation/README.md

 ### **Future Enhancements:**
 - 📋 Additional automated test protocols
 - 📋 Data logging and report generation
+- 📋 Ability to control the temperature chamber from the program
 - 📋 Remote instrument control capabilities

 ## Troubleshooting